Alumni Success: Morgan Granzow

 Art Education - Careers in Art

-Learning about art careers is a great starting point for an art lesson, helping young students picture their future and connect art to something tangible.
+Learning about art careers is a great starting point for an art lesson, helping young students picture future possibilities and connect art to something tangible.
 The trick is taking a project that someone might create as an illustrator, animator, designer, etc. and turning it into something engaging and age-appropriate.

 Below are a few examples created by the kids that my Art Education students taught.
 Lessons taught about Fashion Design, Interior Design, and Illustration.